-You can also pimp the tightness of your hiking or camping tent.
+You can also pimp the tightness of your backpacking or camping tent.
 As mentioned, a tent pad is especially advisable for the ground.
-This is a simple tarpaulin, also known as a footprint in “technical jargon”.
+This is a simple tarpaulin, also known as a footprint in technical jargon.
 With a tarpaulin like this, you will definitely increase the water column of your tent floor.

 Speaking of underground

 Camping in a puddle is generally not a good idea.
 You better look for a small hill or a slightly sloping place where water cannot stand or runoff.
 You should also re-impregnate your tent after every major tour.
 This way, the rain rolls off better on the next trip, and the fabric doesn’t even become soaked with water.
 Nice side effect: Your tent dries faster after a rain shower.
 In addition, a refreshed impregnation keeps dirt off better.

 You can use a “Watering Can” to check whether the impregnation of your tent is still intact.
 Put up your tent and empty the Watering Can over it.
 If the water rolls off directly, everything is okay.
 However, if the water rolls off badly, you should re-impregnate your tent.

 The water column is not everything when it comes to choosing a waterproof tent.
 On the contrary: If the backpacking or camping tent is to be really tight, several factors play a role.
 The water column in the tent is usually a little higher than stated by the manufacturer.
 Because the tent fabric arrives at the tent manufacturers almost ready on large rolls – including the coating.
 Because of the laying and kinking during processing, a certain part of the coating goes flat.

 Nevertheless, the actual water column is usually a little higher than officially stated.
 Quasi for safety.